Highway systems by country: Sri Lanka

 Southern Expressway (E01) is the first expressway in Sri Lanka.
 It runs from Kottawa (township in Suburban Colombo) to Matara (126 km) and the construction of the section from Kottawa to Pinnaduwa (Galle) was completed as a dual expressway with four lanes and declared open in November 2011.
 Galle Port access road has been built to connect Galle city to Pinnaduwa interchange.
 The designed speed of the expressway is 120 km/h.
 The operational speed of the expressway is 100 km/h.
 The Southern Expressway will be extended up to Hambantota connecting Mattala Rajapaksa International Airport and the Magampura Mahinda Rajapaksa Port.

 The second expressway to be declared open in Sri Lanka was the Colombo–Katunayake Expressway (E03) that was opened to the public in October 2013, which also connects Sri Lanka's premier international airport, Bandaranaike International Airport, with capital Colombo.

-Colombo Outer Circular Expressway (E02), which is currently under construction, is designed to link the major expressways connected to Sri Lanka's commercial hub, Colombo, bypassing the traffic within the city limits.
+Colombo Outer Circular Expressway (E02), designed to link the major expressways connected to Sri Lanka's commercial hub, Colombo,by bypassing the traffic within the city limits.